E-Car Club Membership Agreement Terms and Conditions

 As well as a Driving License check we will need to verify your identity and home address before you can become a Member.

-2.3.1 If you live in the UK we will use an “Equifax eIDVerifier” checking system to verify your identity.
+2.3.1 If you live in the UK we may use an “Equifax eIDVerifier” checking system to verify your identity.
 Depending on the results of this check we may need you to provide paper-based proof of identity (such as a utility bill or bank statement that shows your home address) that is less than 3 months old on the date we make the initial identity check.

 2.3.2 If you live outside the UK when you apply for Membership we may ask for another form of evidence to verify your identity.
 This will include your passport and contact details within the UK and/or a utility bill.